syazarilasyraf/syazarilasyraf.com/_bookmarks/dev-marketing-paid-ads.md

 ---
-title: Burning money on paid ads for a dev tool – what we've learned - PostHog
+title: Burning money on paid ads for a dev tool
 layout: bookmark
 tags:
   - Tech